-In 2003, my sister’s grandson through marriage (her step-daughter is his biological mother) was diagnosed with DMD on his sixth birthday.
-Here’s a picture of Andrew (in red shorts) in 2004 when he was the local Rochester MDA Ambassador, with a group of DMD boys.
+In 2003, my sister’s grandson through marriage (step-daughter is his biological mother) was diagnosed with DMD on his sixth birthday.
+Here’s a picture of Andrew (red shorts) in 2004 when he was the local Rochester MDA Ambassador, with a group of DMD boys.
 At this point, he can walk, run and do everything an average six-year-old can do, but with less strength.
-The only thing that identifies him as a DMD kid are his large calves, which are a DMD marker (which our family did not know before his diagnosis).
+The only thing that identifies him as a DMD kid are his large calves, which are a DMD marker (most families don’t know before diagnosis).

-On the right is a photo of Andrew and his older brother Christopher, who does not have DMD, walking together in 2004.
+Andrew and his older brother Christopher, who does not have DMD, walking together in 2004 (photo on right).
 DMD is either passed on from the mother or can be a spontaneous genetic mutation.
 In Andrew’s case, his mom had no way of knowing she was a genetic carrier.
 She was an only child.
 Her mom came from a large family, but none of her maternal uncles or cousins have DMD.
 Her dad was one of two children, did not have DMD, and his sister never had kids.

 In 2008, Andrew went to Florida on a “Make A Wish” trip – here’s a photo of him and Christopher playing in a hot tub.
-At this point, he’s in a wheelchair (can no longer walk), but has full use of his torso, arms, hands, etc.
+At this point, he’s in a wheelchair, but has full use of his torso, arms, hands, etc.

 My sister built a wheelchair accessible home, and in 2008 retired early to become his full-time care taker.
 Andrew lives with her, and his parents spend weekends with him.
 She’s worked with Greece Central Schools so that he can receive a mainstream education.
 Andrew has acted in school plays, been the manager of the Greece Thunder hockey team, tweeted game scores until he couldn’t do it anymore, announced games, etc. He’s been as active in high school as he possibly can be.
 His parents, avid hockey fans, and season ticket holders for the Amerks, Knighthawks, and Rhinos, take him to most Rochester weekend games.

 Andrew is now 18 years old and graduating from Greece Athena High School in June.
 This is a major achievement – only a minority of DMD kids graduate from a mainstream school.
 My sister has enrolled him in clinical trials; a few years ago they traveled to Columbus for a drug trial.
-She has applied for every stage of the eteplirsen trials over the past four years, but Andrew has consistently been denied due to his lack of mobility.
-This is hard / frustrating / maddening, because this drug represents the hope he could maintain use of his hands and possibly regain some arm use.
-(He hasn’t been able to feed himself for over a year.)
+She has applied for every stage of the eteplirsen trials over the past five years, but Andrew has consistently been denied due to his lack of mobility.
+This is frustrating and maddening, because this drug represents the hope he could maintain use of his hands and possibly regain some arm use.

 When it comes to Andrew, we do not expect him to walk again.
-We want him to take eteplirsen to keep mobility in his hands.
+We want him to take eteplirsen to keep mobility in his hands and keep his heart and lungs strong.
 It would be a miracle if he regained use of his arms enough to feed himself and shake someone’s hand.
-Had it been available in 2003, he would not be where he is today.

-A few months ago, my sister and I were talking about Andrew going to college.
-He would make a great hockey announcer.
+Andrew would make a great hockey announcer.
 He’s grown up watching it (his brother has always played), has a great voice, and is passionate about the game.
-When I visit, he’s often on YouTube and will say, “Aunt Karen, come watch this sick hit!”
 When I told my sister she was pressuring him too much about going to college full-time, her reply cut through me: “What am I supposed to do, Karen?
 Should I tell Andrew, ‘Ok, you’ve graduated HS.
-Now it’s OK for you to lie in bed and wait to die.’?”
+Now it’s OK for you wait around to die.’?”